IsaakKarag/DE-Project/README.md

 # DE-Project
-This repository is for practice and fun
+This repository is will host my final Data Enginnering Project of the DE bootcamp.